 Here again valid legitimate interest is the key.
-Sending cold email campaign is GDPR compliant if you send emails to people who you can reasonably expect to find their content useful.
+Sending cold email campaigns is GDPR compliant if you send emails to people who you can reasonably expect to find their content useful.

 In this respect, some requirements need to be fulfilled:

 The topic of the email must be clearly identified.